 “The most important thing that doctors and patients can take away from this study is that the required written notice about breast density isn’t enough in itself: patients need to talk with their providers about what breast density means for each woman’s individual breast cancer risk,” says Thomas Guterbock, a professor of sociology and director of the UVA Center for Survey Research.

-Here are some key points you may want to share with your patients, provided by radiologist Jennifer A. Harvey, MD:
+Here are some key points you may want to share with your patients.

 - Traditional mammography is not as effective for women with dense breasts because the cancer and tissue are both white.